Valve00/SET09102_Portfolio/Week3.md

 ![image4](images/Image4.png)

-Here on image5 (below) we can see an example of the tasks created, with an user story and a DoD that facilitates carrying out each of the tasks.\
+Here on image5 (below) we can see an example of the tasks created, with an user story and a DoD that facilitates carrying out each of the tasks.\n
 ![image5](images/Image5.png)